Spending the 4th of July in San Francisco is one of the best times to visit the city.

 July 4, 2017

 You’ll be able to see both sets of fireworks from most central locations, and the synched performance is an impressive sight, but for the best views of the firework display, head to one of the following areas (be sure to go early in the day to secure a good spot!):

 - Aquatic Park

 - Angel Island

-Insider tip: consider taking public transportation to the area, as surrounding streets will be closed to cars for several hours in advance of the fireworks (pick up a 1-Day MUNI Visitor Passport for the most value).
+Insider tip: Consider taking public transportation to the area, as surrounding streets will be closed to cars for several hours in advance of the fireworks.

 Head over to Angel Island for live music, dancing, delicious food, beer and wine, and unbeatable views of the fireworks over the bay.